Goal Orientation for Personal Effectiveness

 Only when we are clear about our destination, we can put all our effort to find out ways to reach there.
 Unless we are clear where we want to go, we cannot decide which will be the best route to reach there.
 The road that lies in front of us could be irresistible in several ways - it could be a wide road with smooth finish and gorgeous surroundings.
 But it cannot be the right one if it does not lead us to our destination.
 If we are not clear of our destination, we might choose this road based on other factors that are not exactly relevant.
-We might take our decisions based on the wrong premises.
+We might make our decisions based on the wrong premises.

 Defining our objectives clearly can facilitate our decision making at every step.
 I shall explain this with the help of an illustrative diagram and an example.
 The following diagram shows how clarity of objectives influences a decision and, most important of all, ensures consistency of decisions.

+Imagine for a moment that you do not have your eyesight fixed on A02.
+Would you be able to decide which path to choose at every fork?
 Without a clear objective, we are likely to make the wrong choice at times and move away from our destination.
 Some of our decisions may cancel the effect of our earlier positive actions.
 Though we may finally reach the destination, we would have spent much more time and effort to reach the destination.
 It is quite possible that we may never reach the destination and may simply go round and round in circles.
 With a clear objective, we will be consistent in our decisions and always move towards our goal and never away from it.

 The following real life situation will make this point fairly clear.
 I was implementing a computer application for a sugar mill - that of Sugarcane Accounting system.
 Simply put, the system keeps an account of sugarcane supplied by the farmers, the amount due to them, the amount recoverable as a result of loan installments and subsidies given, and net payable.